convergencelabs/dom-utils/README.md

 ## ConvergenceDomUtils.DomConverter
 **`static htmlToJson(html: string): any`**

-Converts a string continaing HTML into the JSON representation of the DOM Tree.
+Converts a string containing HTML into the JSON representation of the DOM Tree.

 **`static nodeToJson(node: Node): any`**